Buy to let

 - the property will be for rent and will be self-funding (the rent will be higher than the mortgage payment)

 - the property is in good condition and not split into separate units

-- you do not have more than 5 Buy to Let mortgaged properties with Lloyds Bank Corporate Markets plc (including this application).
+- you do not have more than 5 Buy to Let mortgaged properties with Lloyds Banking Group (including this application)